ungleich/cdist/docs/src/cdist-parallelization.rst

 The other way is to operate in parallel within one host where you specify the number of jobs.
 This is enabled with :strong:`-j/--jobs` option where you can specify the number of parallel jobs.
 By default, :strong:`multiprocessing.cpu_count()` is used.
-For this mode only global explorers are currently supported and this option is still in :strong:`beta`.
+For this mode global explorers, object preparation and object run are supported and this option is still in :strong:`beta`.

 You can, of course, use those two options together.
 This means that each host will be processed by its own process.
 Within each process cdist will operate